cnvandev/dynamo/README.md

 There are a few caveats from doing it this way, I'd love to be able to work around them but I haven't yet figured out a method to do so:

-1. The only thing here which I would consider not-immediately-obvious is that your named parameters **must** go last - it's a caveat of the **kwargs stuff in Python.
+1. If you use the sweet Python named-arguments, they **must** go last - it's a caveat of how Python does it.
 2. You gotta give all the non-closed tag functions something.
 If you want an empty `<p></p>`, toss in an empty string like `p("")`.
 Throw it a bone, y'know?